Edd13Mora/enum/README.md

 ### ./iteratehosts.sh [filename] (optional > [output file])

-Generate a list of IP addresses and hostnames from a file/list of subdomains
+Generate a list of IP addresses and hostnames from a file/list of domains or subdomains

 ### ./iterateips.sh [filename] (optional > [output file])

-Generate a list of IP addresses from a file/list of subdomains, useful for using with the nrich.sh and shodan.sh scripts
+Generate a list of IP addresses from a file/list of domains or subdomains, useful for using with the nrich.sh and shodan.sh scripts

 ### ./awssearchbuckets.sh "[search term]" (optional > [output file])